Tekken 8

 ALL the way back when the original arcade cabinet / PS1 version was "new"... it's practically indescribable for me to have experienced the epic and beautiful evolution of TEKKEN's characters, gameplay mechanics, and overall vibe.
 The series has come such a long way and in such dramatic fashion... and I feel so lucky to have been a part of it, as a fan, content creator, and (most importantly) a passionate and dedicated player of this particular series for "most of my life".

 We can all think of certain video games that have impacted our lives in one way or another.
-Competing in countless TEKKEN tournaments since the TEKKEN 5 days, creating influential video content, and playing high-level TEKKEN with friends (and random strangers online) is nothing short of bliss.
+Competing in countless TEKKEN tournaments since the TEKKEN 5 days, creating influential video content, and playing high-level TEKKEN with friends (and random strangers online) is what I love.
 TEKKEN is Life.
-TEKKEN has always been one of my all-time favorite fighting games to play long-term, for a variety of reasons.
+TEKKEN has always been one of my all-time favorite fighting games to play long-term, for various reasons.
 Bearing witness to the game's growth in popularity in the competitive scene, along with the distinct and dramatic evolution of the characters and gameplay systems, has been an absolute pleasure.
 I will be playing TEKKEN 8 for a very long time.
 This is only the beginning.

 ~TFG Webmaster | @Fighters_Gen